Makis Voridis

-Mavroudis (Makis) Voridis (Μαυρουδής (Μάκης) Βορίδης; born 1964) is a Greek far-right politician with the New Democracy.
+Mavroudis (Makis) Voridis (Μαυρουδής (Μάκης) Βορίδης; born 1964) is a Greek far-right politician with New Democracy.
 He was previously involved in far-right politics and associated with dictator Georgios Papadopoulos.

 A member of the Hellenic Parliament since 2011, Voridis previously served as Minister for Migration and Asylum (2025), and Minister of the State (2023–2025) in the Second Cabinet of Kyriakos Mitsotakis, Minister for the Interior (2021–2023), and Minister for Rural Development and Food (2019–2021) in the First Cabinet of Kyriakos Mitsotakis, Minister for Health in the Cabinet of Antonis Samaras (2014–2015), and Minister for Infrastructure, Transport and Networks in the Cabinet of Lucas Papademos (2011–2012).

 Makis Voridis is under investigation by the European Public Prosecutor and the Greek Parliament for his involvement in the OPEKEPE scandal.
 He is accused of tolerating, during his tenure as Minister of Development (July 2019 – January 2021), "a subsidy system for livestock farmers that facilitated the channeling of European funds either to beneficiaries who falsely inflated their claims or to individuals who were not even eligible, aiming to maximize the influence of New Democracy in Crete", while simultaneously ignoring information he had regarding serious irregularities in the allocation of agricultural subsidies.

 Voridis immediately resigned from his position as Minister of Migration and Asylum to facilitate the criminal investigation of his actions or omissions.

 Early life and education

 Makis Voridis was born in Athens on 23 August 1964 and has one brother, Konstantinos.
-His father, Christos, had served in the National Army during the Civil War.
-His uncle was Eutychios Voridis, a renown professor of cardiology.
+His father, Christos, had served in the National Army during the Greek Civil War.
+His uncle was Eutychios Voridis, a renowned professor of cardiology.

 Voridis graduated from Athens College, where he was active in the far-right student organisation "Free Students", and acquired his degree in the Law School of the University of Athens.
 During his time at the University of Athens, he was the leader of the far-right student group "Student Alternative" on account of which he was expelled from the students' union.
 He has subsequently rejected any connection with far-right politics and, in an interview to The Guardian, denied all allegations of crypto-fascism, antisemitism, or homophobia, describing himself as a national liberal with a right-wing activist background as a student.

-Voridis studied at University College London wherefrom he acquired his Master of Laws with merit, with specialty in international commercial law, criminal law, and the philosophy of law.
+Voridis studied at University College London from where he acquired his Master of Laws with merit, with specialty in international commercial law, criminal law, and the philosophy of law.